Skip to content

 Since the place value of the last digit is thousandths, the denominator of the fraction is 1000.

-The fraction becomes 125/1000, which is not in its simplest form.
-To simplify it, we divide both the numerator and denominator by their common factors until no common factor greater than 1 remains.
+The fraction becomes 1251000\frac{125}{1000}, which is not in its simplest form.
+To simplify it, we divide both the numerator and denominator by their Greatest Common Divisor/Factor.
+The GCD is 125.
+Dividing both the numerator and denominator by 125 gives 18\frac{1}{8}.

-Therefore, 0.125 as a fraction in its simplest form is 1/8.
+Therefore, 0.125 as a fraction in its simplest form is 18\frac{1}{8}.

 Want a quick way to simplify fractions?
 Try our simplifying fractions calculator.